solonkarapa/myrepo/README.md

 # myrepo
 trial

-this is a trial to use Git(hub) throug R
+this is a trial to use Git(hub) through R